A large tree (rarely a mallee), reaching up to 25 m tall.

 • subsp. euryphylla – hairs on the base of the flower and larger fruit (occurring only around the Putty to Wollombi district).

-costata – Latin – with ribs, referring to the surface ribs or raised lines on the capsules.
+costata – Latin – “with ribs”, referring to the surface ribs or raised lines on the capsules (a common feature in most species).